 API.
 The best practice is to restrict the permissions of a node VM by using

-service account permissions, not scopes.
-See Compute Engine's
+service account permissions, not access scopes.
+For more information, see

 If you don't have a node service account, you can create one using the following commands: